TeneikaAskew/productmanagementroadmap/README.md

 # Pivot into Product Management Roadmap
 **This repo is not final, I'm making updates but wanted to push this out there for those who needed it** <br/>
 This is the continuation from the Twitter thread I posted on how to pivot into Product Management by following your own study plan/bootcamp.
-I created a plan for you to follow and it should take anywhere from as little as 90 days to make the change!
+I created a plan for you to follow and it could take anywhere from as little as 90 days to make the change!
 So here's the Tweet!

 https://twitter.com/teneikaask_you/status/1549038811312963584